sgreben/telegram-sticker-thief-bot/README.template.md

 - `/list` : List scratchpad stickers
 - `/clear`: Clear scratchpad sticker set
 - `/clone` `[STICKER_SET]`: Make a permanent clone of the scratchpad sticker set, or the specified sticker set
+- `/steal` `STICKER_SET` - Add all stickers from this set to the scratchpad sticker set
 - `/zip` `[STICKER_SET]`: Download the scratchpad sticker set, or the specified sticker set as a zip archive

 ### CLI